FAQ’s

 You say regenerative stem cells, aren’t all stem cells the same?

 No, there is NOT a one size fits all for stem cells.
 There are multiple types of stem cells with different functions.
 The stem cell heard about most often are the mesenchymal stem cells, also known as MSCs.
 They were originally found in bone marrow and then within fat (adipose) tissue throughout the body and have also been found in the umbilical cord of babies.
 MSCs were originally described as a stem cell that would form cartilage, fat, and bone.
 Since they were derived from a mixture of cells from bone marrow, adipose tissue, and umbilical cord, they have also been ascribed other functions as well, most notably, they can secrete factors, in exosomes, that can modulate the immune system to assist in tissue regeneration, but have no direct role in the regenerative process themselves.
 Currently they are designated medicinal signaling cells (MSCs) by their original discoverer.
 Other stem cells are embryonic stem cells (derived from embryos) and induced pluripotent stem cells (which are genetically manipulated adult cells).
+The regenerative stem cells that Vitality-4-Life stimulates, are natural adult stem cells actively involved in the regenerative process.

 Tell me more about the regenerative stem cells.